 Some experienced traders have managed to make stocks, shares, assets and other investments their full-time job, spending hours in front of a screen to ensure success.
+Then there are others who prefer the relative safety of long-term investing with large-cap, blue-chip stocks.
+Some have even found solace investing with an IRA.
 However, many individuals prefer to keep their action to just a few hours per day or per week, and, for those people in particular, it’s important to know when it is best to be active on your chosen platform.
 This article is a basic guide to the best times to get active and invest.
 We recommend that you also do your own research to discover which approaches best fit your chosen techniques.

 US Stock Market Holidays